-The Prominent Face corner detail is the simplest to install.
+The Prominent Face Corner detail is the simplest to install.
 It uses the same philosophy as granite cladding where the prominent face extends past the corner and the continuous joint is hidden on the return edge of the corner.
 There are 2 ways to complete this corner detail BRIKclad is made with a notch in the backside which is designed to clear the screw attaching the Dry-Stack anchor to the wall.
-This recessed notch is visible on the return side of the corner and can either be removed with the saw/grinder and beveled to match the end of the adjoining brick or you can simply leave it as it is and get a caulking in a matching color to fill the recessed notch.
+This recessed notch is visible on the return side of the corner and can either be remove with a saw cut or you can simply leave it as it is and get a caulking in a matching color to fill the recessed notch.